 - Use your location data for example to send you information regarding special offers from us or our partners close to your location.

-- 5. How we use automated processing or 'analytics' & our legal basis
+- 6. How we use automated processing or “analytics”

 - When you apply for a financial product, for example a loan, we may evaluate the application using statistical analysis to determine whether or not the product best meets your needs.